Aasess/ExpenseTracker/README.md

 # for analysis
 There is a notebook dir which contain ipynb file for actual LinearRegression model that is implemented in Django.

+# Disclaimer
+This project is developed for demo purpose and it is not supposed to be used in real application